 In the Windows Credential Manager you will find three types of credentials:

-- Windows credentials: for networks, servers, remote desktop, etc.
+- Windows Credentials: for networks, servers, remote desktop, etc.

 Why doesn't Windows Credential Manager show your password?

 If the Windows Credential Manager doesn't display your password, don't worry, it's completely normal.
-For security reasons, Windows does not reveal saved passwords for anyone to see.
-The passwords that you will be able to see are those corresponding to the Web Credentials.
-To do this, do the following:
+Por razones de seguridad, Windows does not reveal saved passwords for anyone to see.
+The passwords that you will be able to see are those corresponding to the Web CredentialsTo do this, follow these steps:

-- Choose "Web credentials".
+- Choose “Credenciales web"

 - Open one of your saved passwords by tapping the arrow on the right.